 - Draw a catapult with a person flying and a mountain ahead.

 - Ask participants to write notes for each of the three areas:

-* The catapult: notes related to the organization people engage in to overcome the challenge.
+* The catapult: notes related to the everything the organisation can do to empower the person to overcome the challenge.

 * Person flying: notes related to the person facing the challenge.